marykdb/lz4-android/README.md

 ## Documentation
 For more information on how to use LZ4 in your Android app, refer to the official [LZ4 documentation](https://lz4.github.io/lz4/).

+## License
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE file](LICENSE) for details.